Keyfactor/remote-file-orchestrator/README.md

 &nbsp;
 ## Certificate Store Types

 When setting up the certificate store types you wish the Remote File Orchestrator Extension to manage, there are some common settings that will be the same for all supported types.
 To create a new Certificate Store Type in Keyfactor Command, first click on settings (the gear icon on the top right) => Certificate Store Types => Add.
+Alternatively, there are CURL scripts for all of the currently implemented certificate store types in the Certificate Store Type CURL Scripts folder in this repo if you wish to automate the creation of the desired store types.

 **Common Values:**
 *Basic Tab:*